Vladyslav-Soldatenko/cached-levenshtein/readme.md

 ## Performance

 The performance of cached-levenshtein is impressive, especially when compared to a regular Levenshtein distance implementation.
-Below is a chart that shows the performance difference between cached-levenshtein and a regular implementation:
+Below is a chart that shows the performance difference between cached-levenshtein and a regular implementation for 1000 RANDOM strings.
+The more exact strings dataset contains, the better performance cached-based implementation will give.

 ![Chart](./img/chart.png)
 <br>